Why Dry Clean when you have Powerizer

 Leather & Suede – Make a delicate wash solution in a bowl or tub.
 You may need to pretreat stained areas with our pretreat solution.
 Then dip a microfiber cloth into the solution and wring out as much of the solution as possible.
 Begin to wipe down a section at a time until you have applied the detergent everywhere.
 Next, dump out the soap, rinse the bowl, and fill the container with plain lukewarm water.
 Rinse the garment using the same process.
 Once you have gone over the entire garment, take a dry cloth and blot the garment to remove any access water and residue.
 If it dries and you notice a chalky film, go over the area again with plain water.
 Hang dry the fabric instead of laying the item flat so that dye runoff doesn't seep through to the lower layer.

-The versatile, simple, yet effective ingredients found in Powerizer is what allows consumers to embrace a safer choice, multipurpose detergent, and cleaner for tackling entire house cleaning.
+The versatile, simple, yet effective ingredients found in Powerizer is what allows consumers to embrace a safer choice, multi purpose detergent and cleaner for tackling entire house cleaning.
 To learn more about how to use Powerizer in other cleaning applications, check out the website for weekly blogs.
-Also, as you begin to replace cleaners in your home with Powerizer, you may find it helpful to sign up for Powerizer's Subscribe and Save Program, which saves you 50% off your first purchase and 15% for all futures order.
+Also, as you begin to replace cleaners in your home with Powerizer, you may find it helpful to sign up for Powerizer's Subscribe and Save Program, which saves you 15% off on all your orders.